 Well I’m sure you’re expecting me to say something about how it allows me to feel a resonance with the Earth, and how ‘grounding’ is important, or I’m channelling my inner hippie (I do like daisies, to be fair, I have a couple of daisy toe-rings), or because I’m anti-authority and trying to stick it to the man, or something.
 Or maybe you’re expecting me to reveal some kind of foot fetish, that it excites and arouses me to walk barefoot.

 But no. It’s simply that my feet get too hot in closed shoes; they make my feet uncomfortably warm and stuffy, and sometimes make me feel like I’ve got two bricks on the bottom of my legs.
 Doubly so considering I walk around a lot, or am stuck on transport in enclosed spaces with dodgy aircon.
-That said, I do enjoy the freedom that being barefoot gives – the relaxed, casual style and that sense of being unrestricted – and after having been barefoot for a while, it feels weird to put footwear back on again, even just sandals.
+That said, I do enjoy the freedom that being barefoot gives â the relaxed, casual style and that sense of being unrestricted â and after having been barefoot for a while, it feels weird to put footwear back on again, even just sandals.
 On my hike across Great Britain, my hiking companion Becky pointed out that when I was barefoot, I seemed to be a lot happier.

 Somewhere on the Cross-Borders Drove Road in the Scottish Lowlands, taking advantage of the grassy path to hike barefoot.

 Oddly, I never used to like being barefoot at all; I remember once my uncle dropping me off at school, then getting him to go back home to pick up my trainers for PE that I’d realised I’d forgotten to bring, rather than have me do it barefooted.
-I hated the idea of being barefoot, I found it
+I hated the idea of being barefoot, I found it ⊠I dunno, humiliating maybe?
+Or at least, that I’d ‘lose face’ by being so, or worried that people would laugh at me if I did.
+No idea when it changed; some time in my mid-teens I think, and I’ve still no idea why.

 I still have those feelings sometimes, especially the thought that people will judge, that people will laugh, but the older I get the less I seem to worry about it.
 It’s kind of linked in with self-confidence; it’s something I do more when I’m feeling more confident in myself.
 As a result, I feel more at home being barefoot, and doing it ends up *giving* me that self-confidence, as it means I’m being ‘me’, I’m able to be the person I am, so I’m more likely to stand tall and adventure forth.
 It’s also great for my mental health; as someone who often has issues with mood swings and feelings of low-self-worth, I find feeling the grass under my feet to be very de-stressing and relaxing.

 Standing barefoot in a field of daisies, on the first day of my hike across Great Britain.
-Told you about the daisies 🙂
+Told you about the daisies đ

-In addition, I always feel more confident walking barefoot if a) I’m walking with someone else, whether they’re barefoot or not (it doesn’t actually matter to me), or b) if I’m holding my footwear or they’re attached to my belt (rather than being in my bag).
-I guess that way it’s clear to people looking that while I’m choosing to walk barefoot, it’s not that I don’t have shoes at all which in my mind makes it more
+In addition, I always feel more confident walking barefoot if a) I’m walking with someone else, whether theyâre barefoot or not (it doesnât actually matter to me), or b) if Iâm holding my footwear or they’re attached to my belt (rather than being in my bag).
+I guess that way itâs clear to people looking that while Iâm choosing to walk barefoot, it’s not that I don’t have shoes at all which in my mind makes it more ⊠socially acceptable, maybe?

 Standing barefoot in Venice Beach, California, with my friend Jess.
 Who has better feet than I do.